JohnBorghi/Supporting_Scientific_Data/SSD_08_Sensitive.md

 Data that's mean (sorry, not sorry).

-It is not uncommon for a research team to percieve their data as being relatively innocuous.
-Researchers working with data from C. elegans don't need to worry about exposing the private information of thier nematodes.
-Researchers working with simulated data don't need to worry about accidentally revealing the health information of their AI agents.
-Even researchers working with human subjects data may view their work as completely benign.
+It is not uncommon for a research team to percieve their data as being completely innocuous.
+Researchers working with data from C. elegans don't worry about exposing their nematodes's illegal activities.
+Researchers working with simulated data don't worry about accidentally revealing the health records of their AI agents.
+Even researchers working with human subjects data may view their work as relatively benign.
 What harm could possibly befall a participant if their performance on a Stroop task is accidentally made public?

-These examples are, of course, intentionally obtuse.
-But even if these specific situations do not require special consideration to protect privacy, confidentiality, or safety, that does not mean that the data is not sensitive in some other way.
-The work with C. elegans may be related to a patent application, meaning it must be kept secret.
-There may similar intellecutal property concerns with the AI agents.
-Stroop task performance may not be particularly damaging information on its own, but if combined with other health-related information, it may become subject to regulation.
+These examples are, of course, silly.
+But even if a dataset does require special consideration in one domain, that does not mean it is not sensitive in another.
+The work with C. elegans may be related to a patent application or other some other intellectual property concern.
+The use of the AI agents may come with contractually binding terms and conditions.
+And while Stroop task performance may not be particularly damaging information on its own, it could suddenly become highly sensitive when combined with data that falls under HIPAA or GDPR.

 All of which is to say, assessing the sensitivity of data is a task for professionals.
 A research team knows the contents of their data inside and out.
+They know its origin and how it has changed over time.
 But, when it comes to knowing the sensitivity of that data, a different set of skills and expertise is needed.
-This is a job for institutional review boards, information technologists, data governance professionals, and others.
-This will be covered in greater detail near the end of this chapter, but it is not advisable for a research team to confuct their own **data risk assessments (DRAs)** .
+Researchers are experts in their own fields of science.
+But defining the sensitivity of a dataset and how it must be protected requires a different set of skills and experience.
+It is the position of this chapter that researchers should know about the regulations that apply to their data and what protocols they should implement to ensure it is properly protected.
+But also that deep regulatory knowledge and expertise in information security should reside at the institutional level and not be left to individuals to figure out on their own.
+It is a job for review boards, information technologists, data governance professionals, librarians, statisticians, and others.

+So, while often a researcher may be right in categorizing their data as non-sensitive, that judgement cannot be theirs alone.
+A data risk assessment (DRA) conducted early in the planning stages of a project can prevent a great many subsequent headaches.

 ## 8.2.
 Research, Human Subjects, and their Private Information

-Let's define some more terms.
+More than any other topic in this guide, sensitive data is a space where where terms really matter.
+So let's bring it back to basics and wade through some jargon.

 In the United States, the federal government defines **research** as “systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge.”
 This definition may seem a little rudimentary, but sensitive data is an area in which key terms have very precise definitions.
 To this end, a **human subject** is an “individual who is or becomes a participant in research, either as a recipient of the test article or as a control.”